Refer to the official Kubernetes documentation: DaemonSets

-DaemonSet is a Kubernetes controller object that ensures all (or a subset of) cluster nodes run exactly one replica of a specified Pod.
-Unlike Deployments, DaemonSets are node-centric rather than application-centric, making them ideal for cluster-wide infrastructure services.
+A DaemonSet is a Kubernetes controller that ensures all (or a subset of) cluster nodes run exactly one replica of a specified Pod.
+Unlike Deployments, DaemonSets are node-centric rather than application-centric, making them ideal for deploying cluster-wide infrastructure services such as log collectors, monitoring agents, or storage daemons.

 DaemonSet Operational Notes